 Here is a method in few easy steps that should be able to uninstall most programs.
 No matter if you are using Windows 10, 8, 7, Vista or XP, those steps will get the job done.
 Dragging the program or its folder to the recycle bin can be a very bad decision.
 If you do that, bits and pieces of the program are left behind, and that can lead to unstable work of your PC, errors with the file type associations and other unpleasant activities.
 The proper way to get a program off your computer is to Uninstall it.
 To do that:

-Step 3: Clean any registries, created by Microsoft System Security Alert on your computer.
+Step 4: Clean Any registries, Created by Microsoft System Security Alert on Your PC.

 The usually targeted registries of Windows machines are the following: